rackerlabs/docs-developer-blog/_posts/2018-11-29-microsoft-power-bi.md

 ### Conclusion

-To sum up, Power BI is a suite of business analytics tools for analyzing data and revealing useful insights.
+In summary, Power BI is a suite of business analytics tools for analyzing data and revealing useful insights.
 Power BI dashboards give you a 360-degree view of your most important metrics in a central place.
 These metrics are available on all of your devices and updated in real time.
-With one click, you can explore your dashboard data to make timely and important business decisions.
+With a single click, you can explore your dashboard data to make timely and important business decisions.